muratk3n/thirdwave/en/2021/04/sum-greater-than-whole-reductionism.md

 crafted, very carefully, for every problem, which makes it hard for any system going "productively berserk", or even step outside its programming in an malicious way.

+Addn 2

+When scientists analyze complex systems, and if they came up with simple additive looking results, we need to be careful, look beyond it, and see if they used nonlinearity elsewhere. $u_x + u_t = 0$ might seem an seem inocuous looking statement, but that subscript hides concepts from differential calculus that took centuries to perfect.
+So scientists sometimes smush, twist, bend a problem to get a "linear superposition", but lest we be mistaken, there will be much nonlinearity hidden in the path of getting there.
+It's like taking the log of exponential data that gives you a simple, straight line.
+The act of taking the log, and recognizing the exponential curve is what gave us that final "linearity".

 References